NeuroSyd/Continental-Seiz-detection/README.md

 # Neureka-2020-Epilepsy-Challenge && Continental generalization of an AI system for clinical seizure recognition

-The code implemented for 2020 Neureka-Epilepsy-Challenge paper.
+The code implemented for 2020 Neureka-Epilepsy-Challenge paper and Continental generalization of an AI system for clinical seizure recognition.

 Seizure Event Detection using minimum electrodes.